IanBGM/Big-Man-Bot/TERMS_OF_SERVICE.md

 We may modify these terms at any time.
 Your continued use of Big Man after any changes constitutes your acceptance of the new terms.

 Contact Information:
-If you have any questions or concerns, please contact us at the discord server for the application: discord.gg/nEx4GjRfwX.
+If you have any questions or concerns, please attempt to contact fruitsyog on discord.